microsoft/BotBuilder-Samples/javascript_nodejs/21.custom-dialogs/README.md

-This sample shows how to use the prompt classes included in `botbuilder-dialogs`.
+This sample demonstrates how to sub-class the Dialog class to create different bot control mechanism, such as a slot filling.
-This bot will ask for multiple pieces of information from the user, each using a different type of prompt, each with its own validation rules.
-This sample also demonstrates using the `ComponentDialog` class to encapsulate related sub-dialogs.

 # To try this sample
 - Clone the repository
     ```bash
     git clone https://github.com/microsoft/botbuilder-samples.git
     ```
-- In a terminal, navigate to javascript_nodejs/10.prompt-validations
+- In a terminal, navigate to javascript_nodejs/21.custom-dialogs
     ```bash
-    cd javascript_nodejs/10.prompt-validations
+    cd javascript_nodejs/21.custom-dialogs
     ```
     - Point to the MyGet feed
     ```bash